ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Proxied UDP Binding Mechanism {#mechanism}

 In unextended UDP Proxying requests, the target host is encoded in the HTTP request path or query.
-For Binding UDP Proxying, it is instead conveyed in each HTTP Datagram, see {{format}}.
+For Bound UDP Proxying, it is instead conveyed in each HTTP Datagram, see {{format}}.

 When performing URI Template Expansion of the UDP Proxying template (see